News feed

 The BME is not only Hungary's leading technical university, but also part of the domestic space ecosystem: more than 15 departments of eight faculties are involved in space activities - Rector Charaf Hassan said opening the EU Space Days conference held at BME on Wednesday and Thursday.

 Probably everyone who matters in the EU space industry was present at the annual meeting this time: industry players, decision-makers and representatives of the EU space program.
-More than 300 professionals from 13 different countries registered for the two-day event, organised under the auspices of the Hungarian Presidency of the Council of the European Union.
+More than 300 professionals from 13 different countries registered for the two-day event, organised by the European Commission’s Directorate General for Defence Industry and Space (DEFIS).

 The rector recalled that the first Hungarian cubesat, Masat-1, was built at BME, so was the world's first 5*5*5 cm picosatellite, SMOG-P, and the latest self-developed picosatellite, MRC-100, entered Earth orbit last June.
 In the meantime, the university's researchers contributed to the European Space Agency's HERA mission, established the master's training in space engineering, the first class of which graduated this summer, and launched the UniSpace program in cooperation with 21 universities.